MorganSchmiedt/markdown/README.md

 A multiline code is surrounded by three backticks (`\``) set on separate lines.

 The language name of the code can be added to the opening backticks.
-It is shown in the output HTML but it is passed to the `onMultilineCode` callback.
+It is not included in the output HTML but it is passed to the `onMultilineCode` callback.
 See example further down.

 *Example*
 ```